david-rockwood/fimpad/README.md

 I use llama.cpp llama-server to serve the LLM, but it is my understanding that other servers should be able to work with FIMpad if they provide an OpenAI compatible endpoint.

 The LLM served should be IBM Granite 4.0 H. FIMpad requires that FIM tokens be in the model's tokenizer.
 Granite is the best smaller-sized generalist model that I have found that does this so far.
-With other LLMs, you should still be able to do chat in FIMpad, but if you try to do fill-in-the-middle generation with a model other than Granite 4.0 H you will likely run into problems.
 However, I did try FIM with a variant of Mistral-Nemo and it worked.
 But then I tried Mistral Small and FIM did not work.
 The FIMpad settings window allows you to set the FIM tokens sent to the server, so some people may be able to get other models working by adjusting those.
 But at the moment I am only focused on supporting IBM Granite 4.0 H.

 I suggest using a recent build of llama.cpp llama-server available at:
 ```